 We mentioned earlier that cannabis hybrids can be either sativa-dominant or indica-dominant.
 One popular sativa-dominant hybrid goes by the name Lemon Haze and has a caffeine-like effect.
 By contrast, there’s an indica-dominant hybrid called Cookies, which is not unlike a pure indica plant with relaxant qualities.
 Sativa-dominant species tend to produce a “head high” sensation with a mild body high, while indica-dominants do the opposite.

 There are some hybrids with an even or near-even 50/50 split.
 These are known as true hybrids.

 Who Should Take Hybrids?

 It’s difficult to say who should use a hybrid strain since everyone’s body chemistry responds differently.
 Hybrids may be a great option for someone seeking a nice balance of energy and calm.
 Some users may also gravitate towards hybrids after finding their body reacts too strongly to a pure strain.

 This is all the more reason cannabis testing is vital.
 This way, you can determine if a seemingly sativa-dominant plant turns out to be indica-dominant or vice versa.
 Likewise, if distributing a true hybrid, tests will show whether the plant’s chemotype truly yields a 50/50 split.

 How We Test and Identify Hybrids

-Like pure sativa and indica strains, hybrid species have their own specific cannabinoid and terpene profile.
+Like pure sativa and indica cultivars, hybrid species have their own specific cannabinoid and terpene profile.
 We can test for these constituents to verify whether a strain is indeed of a particular species.
 This is done through state-of-the-art testing equipment like mass spectrometry, flame ionized detection, and high-performance liquid chromatography.

 Our testing facilities also specializes in genomics using the latest DNA sequencing technology.
 Genetic classification is another way we determine and categorize plant strain.
 Like people, each cannabis plant has its unique DNA “fingerprint.”

 Submit a Sample to Modern Canna for Hybrid Testing

 The marijuana industry is evolving.
 It’s also becoming more competitive as growers continue to experiment with different crossbreeds that contain the best elements of sativa and indica.
 We recommend that cultivators submit samples of their breeds to a Florida marijuana analytical lab like Modern Canna.
 We can determine the cannabinoid and terpene profile to verify its hybrid classification (i.e. sativa-dominant vs indica-dominant).